Loading…

 Each session runs the same four-phase structure:

 Prep.
-In Speranza, visit vendors, level workbenches, accept quests, and configure a loadout.
-Loadouts are consumable — they disappear when you die.
+In Speranza, visit vendors, level workbenches, accept contracts from vendor boards, and configure a loadout.
+Loadouts are consumable: they disappear when you die.

 Drop.
-Select one of five maps.
+Select one of six maps.
 Raids have a 30-minute maximum timer, though most end before it expires.

 Extract.
 Reach an extraction point and trigger it before dying.
 Items in your inventory carry back to Speranza.
 Items you didn't extract are gone.

-This loop is unforgiving compared to something like the Elden Ring new player experience — there's no gear respawn, no tutorial section, and no way to preview what the map sounds like when you trigger an elevator exit for the first time.
+This loop is unforgiving in ways that linear action games aren't: there's no gear respawn, no tutorial section, and no way to preview what the map sounds like when you trigger an elevator exit for the first time.
+The ARC Raiders maps guide covers all six zones and which ones to run first.

 1. Equip a Standard loadout: Before your first real map, use the Standard loadout option.
 These use borrowed gear with no resource cost on death.
 Run them for 10-20 hours.
 The inventory is smaller, but the zero-cost respawn cycle lets you study maps without the financial bleed that kills early progress.